A downloadable book

 Early access

-Make Games for Playdate with Lua is actively being written.
+Make Games for Playdate with Lua is actively being written, with the first draft complete.
 The book is in Early Access.
-It has not been edited or proofread yet.
+It has not been thoroughly edited yet.
 The earlier you buy it, the cheaper it will be.
-As the content of the book expands, the price will increase.
 You'll get updates for the book as they're released.

 What you'll learn